 To say the Social Security Disability process is long is an understatement.
-It takes years for most claims to get approved.
+It takes years for most claims to get approve and People get paused with useless Social security Myths.
 However, there are some exceptions to the rule.

 The SSA recognizes certain conditions and disabilities in which expedition occurs.
 Formally, this list of conditions is known as Compassionate Allowance.